SoulOfMo/intro-section-with-dropdown-navigation-main/README.md

 ### Useful resources

-- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
+- [Build 15 JavaScript Projects - Vanilla JavaScript Course](https://youtu.be/3PHXvlpOkf4) - This video from freecodecamp helped understand how to add a dropdown meun.
 I really liked this pattern and will use it going forward.
-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
-I'd recommend it to anyone still learning this concept.

-**Note: Delete this note and replace the list above with resources that helped you during the challenge.
-These could come in handy for anyone viewing your solution or for yourself when you look back on this project in the future.**

 ## Author